SiliconLabs/zipgateway/README.md

 cat /usr/local/etc/zipgateway.cfg # To check configuration file
 ```

-Use zipgateway using example libzwaveip's reference_client
-(now part of the package previously installed)
+- Use Z/IP Gateway with libzwaveip's reference client (part of the package).

 ```sh
 # Check if daemon is running